 New Englanders were the predominant group of early settlers.
 As a result, there was a strong presence of Congregational and Methodist-Episcopal faiths.

-First Grade School and Congregational Church Buildings4
+Location of First Grade School and Congregational Church Buildings on Racine County Historical 1858 Map.4

 Waterford’s Protestant Church history is one of evolution through the years as the village grew with a diverse set of immigrants.
 There were several ethnic-based protestant groups that preferred to worship within the norms of their immigrant culture.
 However, it takes a considerable number of parishioners with similar spiritual needs to financially support and maintain the clergy, while calling the worship headquarters a church.